Frequently Asked Questions about Weather Delays, Closings and Early Dismissals

 The district will utilize the automated call/text system (School Messenger) to notify families of weather-related delays, closings and early releases.
 The call system is not fail-proof and families are encouraged to check a second source if the weather is questionable.
 The district also immediately updates the district website and local media of the decision.
 In addition, a message will be posted to the district Facebook and Twitter pages.

 If the district is on a delay, can I drop my student off at the normal time?

 No, the district does not have supervisory personnel on duty on mornings of a delay so no one would be available to monitor students.
-The school age child care (SACC) program will operate normal hours during a two-hour delay for families who are enrolled in morning SACC, but be advised if school is closed after your child arrives at SACC, you must make arrangements to pick your child up upon notification of closing.
+The school age child care (SACC) program will also operate on a two-hour delay for families who are enrolled in morning SACC.

 How can I prepare for weather delays, closings and early releases?

 The district recognizes that school delays, closings and early releases may interfere with regular family routines.
 Your child will adjust better to the changes if you have a family plan for each scenario in place and have discussed it with your child in advance.
 The district will make every effort to make its decision as early as possible to allow maximum notification for families.

 The following are some of the most common scenarios for school delays, closings and early releases:

 School Delays – 2-hour delay